-Alan Stewart at the University of Sussex is investigating 1) Visual sensitivity and mate searching behaviour of male glow-worms, 2) Factors affecting length of life-cycle and 3) Aggregative behaviour and group feeding in early instar larvae.
+Dr Alan Stewart at the University of Sussex is investigating 1) Visual sensitivity and mate searching behaviour of male glow-worms, 2) Factors affecting length of life-cycle and 3) Aggregative behaviour and group feeding in early instar larvae.

-Trevor and Dilys Pendleton have been carrying out a very intensive survey of a site at Clipstone Old Quarter in Sherwood Forest.
+Trevor and the late Dilys Pendleton have been carrying out a very intensive survey of a site at Clipstone Old Quarter in Sherwood Forest.
 Their website is a mine of information on their surveys and on the appearance dates throughout the season of females, males and larvae.

 International reports and surveysThough our survey is really intended only for the UK, we are happy to receive reports of both glow worms and fireflies from other countries and will keep the records online.
 We do receive requests from other countries for information and it may come in useful in the future.

 We are delighted that a national glow-worm survey is now under way in France.
 Called the Observatoire des Vers-luisants (French Glow Worm Observatory), it has been set up in association with the CNRS and in partnership with many other French organisations.
 We have already cooperated by sharing records of glow worms in the Channel Isles.
 You can find their survey page at www.observatoire-asterella.fr/vers_luisants/.